-As you can see from the video the home was built using a 20ft high cube container, but the real magic comes with the pods (pop outs) which are attached to either side of the container.
+As you can see from the video the home was built using a 20-foot high cube container.
+The real striking characteristic of this home, though, is the pods (pop-outs) which are attached to either side of the container.

-These pods each add an additional 4ft of width to the home.
-They are fixed in place, but Shane says with a few more modifications they can be made removable too.
+These pods each add an additional four feet of width to the home.
+They are fixed in place, but Shane says with a few more modifications they can be made movable.

-In one popup is a relaxing area which can be used for reading and the other popup is used for the bathroom.
+In one pop-out is a relaxing area which can be used for reading and the other pop-out is used for the bathroom.

-The home was built as a guest house for his family who often visits from overseas, so the under-bed storage allows for suitcase storage.
+Shane has also wisely utilized space underneath the bed to allow for more storage.
+Since this home was built as a guest house for his family who often visits from overseas, the under-bed storage allows for suitcase storage.

 Shane’s top tip was to make sure you thoroughly insulate the home.
 He decided to use spray foam insulation as it offered a vapor proof barrier.
 He also recommended paying real attention to the design phase so you can make mistakes during this phase, rather than making a mistake when you’re actually building.

-He said the he hoped the home would inspire younger people to build a similar home and be debt free.
+Shane hopes the home will inspire younger people to build a similar home and to be debt free.

-The top half of the deck was then craned into place on top of the first shipping container.
-This upper deck increased the floor space from 240 to 480 square foot.
+The top half of the deck was then craned into place over the first shipping container.
+This upper deck doubled the floor space from 240 to 480 square feet.

-Moving on to the top shipping container, you can see it leads out onto a huge a 400 square foot deck which also has a waterproof 400 square foot outdoor space beneath it.
+Notice that the upper shipping container opens out onto a huge 400 square foot deck.
+The deck also has a waterproof 400 square foot outdoor space beneath it.

-So in total using just two shipping containers this home provides over 1000 square foot of useable living space.
+So, in total, using just two shipping containers, this home provides over 1,000 square foot of usable living space.

-I hope these homes have provided you with lots of ideas for your own shipping container home.
+We hope these homes have provided you with lots of ideas for your own shipping container buildng.

 We recommend trying to actually visit a container home in person before you build.
 However, if this isn’t possible, the tours above and also these additional tours, will help get you started.